Gays get organised in Brussels

 We are also participating in the Sialon project.
 This is a European-wide project that is conducting saliva-based HIV testing in clubs, bars and saunas to collect data about the number of men with HIV.
 Participants have the option to learn their results but this is not essential as the main priority is to collect the data.

-In addition we work with our member organizations to coordinate activities around World AIDS Day in December each year.
+In addition we work with our member organisations to coordinate activities around World AIDS Day in December each year.

 How is Rainbow House funded?